-If the answer is yes to question 2, the IFT certificate will be extended and not expire until all the property covered under that IFT certificate is exempt under MCL 211.9m and MCL 211.9n.
+If the answer is yes to question 2, the IFT certificate may qualify to be extended and not expire until all the property covered under that IFT certificate is exempt under MCL 211.9m and MCL 211.9n.
+To be extended, it is necessary for the taxpayer to annually report EMPP subject to the IFT certificate by filing Form 5278.
+Failure to file Form 5278, failure to report EMPP subject to the IFT certificate that is not yet exempt under 9m or 9n, or rescission of the EMPP exemption on the parcel disqualifies an IFT certificate from being extended.
 Once the certificate expires, then the property will pay ESA on the full Acquisition Cost.